jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 AppBuilder will help you to reduce considerably the complexity of the development, packaging, testing, and deployment of Hyperledger Fabric chaincodes, giving you the option to create them in different languages (TypeScript or Go).

-This HoL has been created to demonstrate how easily you can develop a solutions where FTs and/or NFTs were needed thanks to App Builder.
 ******************************************************************

 This toolset is known as AppBuilder, and has been created in two interfaces, as a command line tool, and as a Microsoft Visual Code Pluging.
 Both versions will allow to execute exactly the same functionality, just select the one you prefer depending on what is you preference as a developer.
 You can see all the details in howto install both of them at: